 Thanks to your body’s circadian rhythm or internal clock, cortisol naturally peaks in the morning, then declines later in the day, hitting its lowest point around 9 or 10 o’clock at night.
 As it wanes, calming and sleep-initiating hormones and neurotransmitters like melatonin and GABA begin to rise.

 A process known as sleep pressure is another factor involved in initiating sleep.
 Sleep pressure centers around a chemical called adenosine, which naturally builds up in the brain throughout the day.
 The more adenosine builds up, the more tired you become, and the harder it is to avoid sleep.
-It’s why you eventually might drift off even when you’re watching television or not in bed yet.
+It’s why you eventually might drift off even when you’re watching television and not in bed yet.

 There are a few different ways stress messes with these natural processes and the flow of chemicals and hormones that contribute to normal sleep.
 For one, stress activates your body’s fight-or-flight response, which triggers the release of adrenaline, a hormone that blocks the sleep-inducing effects of adenosine.
 As a result, you naturally feel more awake and your body is keyed up and ready for action.
 It’s a primitive response that helped our ancient ancestors survive physical threats.